Are socially-aware trajectory prediction models really socially-aware?: Experiments

-\item In our experiments, we observe that in some cases, perturbing the candidate agent leads to a collision between two other neighboring agents in the scene.
-One such example is shown in \Cref{fig:shocking}.
-However, these types of collisions are not considered in our method and can be addressed as a future work.
+\item \bl{Our attack perturbs only the candidate agent to achieve a collision.
+The same method can be employed to perturb other agents. \Cref{fig:shocking} shows three different scenarios in a scene where a collision occurs by perturbing different agents.
+However, collision types of \Cref{fig:shocking}(b) and \Cref{fig:shocking}(c) are not considered in our method and can be addressed as a future work.}